mjaneczek/conventional-redux/README.md

 https://mjaneczek.github.io/conventional-redux-demo/

 ## Deprecation note
 The previous version of the library 0.2.2 has been deprecated.
 There are many breaking changes while migrating to 1.0, please be careful while updating.
+The outdated code is here: https://github.com/mjaneczek/conventional-redux/tree/0.2.2-outdated

 ## Contributing
 1. Fork it ( https://github.com/mjaneczek/conventional-redux/fork )